A B C D E F G H I J K L M N O P Q R S T U V W X Z

 Degausser

-An electrical device or permanent magnet assembly which generates a coercive magnetic force for the purpose of degaussing magnetic storage devices.
+An electrical device or permanent magnet assembly which generates a magnetic force for the purpose of degaussing magnetic storage devices.

 Degaussing